rekloud/tinvois-parser/Readme.md

     - For each value, extract a feature set.
 Namely tokens that appear in front of it, behind it, or on top of it.
 * Extract information as follows
     - Date: get the date string via string matching.
-I just look for the first string I find.
+I just look for the first match I find.
     - Total amount and amount excluding vat: Writing rules using features extracted in the preprocessing step.
         Why not machine learning?
 Because I did not have data to train.